Student Health and Counseling Center

 - Continue to identify ways to improve the marketing of the Outdoor Fitness Court.

-- Create new programming for the Outdoor Fitness Court, as well as for the Bulldog Walking Trails.
+- Create new programming for the Outdoor Fitness Court and the Bulldog Walking Trails.

 - Expand Wellness in the Classroom.